“You no eat the baby. Me eat the baby.” What I will and will not miss about babies.

 –Then a woman I’d never met came up, introduced herself, and thanked me for all the work I’ve done as room mom for Caleb’s class, so that was nice.

 You know, good things do happen.
 God bless all the people who take the time to say thank you and spread words of encouragement.
-You can imagine how much I need it.
+You can imagine how much WE ALL need it.

 –Right before I left, I was having a good conversation with a group of friends, and the boys were all playing nicely, so I was feeling much better.